Bhavna1312/ToDoList/README.md

-# ToDoList
+# ToDo List

 This is my first project.
-It is a simple To-Do List web app made with HTML, CSS, and JavaScript.
+It's a simple To-Do List web app built using HTML, CSS, and JavaScript.

-Features

-Add tasks

-Mark tasks as completed

-Delete tasks
+You can add, complete, and delete tasks easily!

-How to Use
+How to Run

-1. Download or clone the project.
+1. Download or clone this repository.

 2. Open the index.html file in your browser.